mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Exercises.rst

 .. question:: cdd_ex_3

    Copy the code from the previous activecode.
-After the classes, create a Square object.
+After the classes, instantiate a Square object.
 Use the ``getSize``, ``getWidth``, and ``getHeight`` methods with it and display the results.
 (They should all produce the same value.)
 Use the ``__str__``, ``getStartPoint``, ``area``, and ``perimeter`` methods with it and display the results.